 Photos by James Creange.

-Culinary School of Fort Worth instructor Jason Avelson and Everman High School instructor Ms. Baker recently conducted a trip to The Fort Worth Club for Everman’s Advanced Culinary students.
+Culinary School of Fort Worth instructor Jason Avelson and Everman High School instructor Ms. Bradley recently conducted a trip to The Fort Worth Club for Everman’s Culinary Arts students.
 Hosted by Chef Tim Prefontaine, the 11 person class was given a chance to see how a fine dining restaurant runs in the back of the house.

 “Chef Prefontaine runs a great establishment at The Fort Worth Club, and I knew that he would be the best kind of person to teach these students in the kitchen,” Avelson said.